MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-isprocessorfeaturepresent.md

 </dl>
 </td>
 <td width="60%">
-This Arm processor implements the Arm v8.3 LRCPC instructions (e.g. LDAPR).
+This Arm processor implements the Arm v8.3 LRCPC instructions (for example, LDAPR).
 Note that certain Arm v8.2 CPUs may optionally support the LRCPC instructions.
 </td>
 </tr>